Back to Blog

 Wix

-Best for: Small businesses wanting maximum flexibility with no code
+Best for: Small businesses wanting maximum flexibility without code

-Strengths: Intuitive editor, huge app marketplace, good for non-technical users
+Strengths: Intuitive drag-and-drop editor, huge app marketplace, genuinely good for non-technical users

-Weaknesses: Poor performance, SEO limitations, complete vendor lock-in
+Weaknesses: Poor performance, SEO limitations, complete vendor lock-in, no code export

 Squarespace

-Best for: Creatives and service businesses wanting polished aesthetics
+Best for: Creatives, freelancers, and service businesses wanting polished aesthetics fast

-Strengths: Beautiful templates, all-in-one simplicity, good design baseline
+Strengths: Beautiful template library, all-in-one simplicity, strong design baseline

-Weaknesses: Less flexible than Wix, still slow, limited customization
+Weaknesses: Less flexible than Wix, performance ceiling, limited customization

 Webflow